 If you have that mindset, you’ll be able to get over any of the hurdles.
 And in the end, you’re going to see a real audience.
 Then, when you start looking at the ROI, you will see it grow as time goes on.

-By being consistent, you are building a habit for your listeners who will soon expect to listen to your show whenever it gets released.
-In other words, people expect that they can listen to your new episodes, and they are actually disappointed when they don’t see something new.
+By being consistent, you are building a habit for your listeners, who will soon expect to listen to your show whenever it gets released.
+In other words, people expect they can listen to your new episodes and are actually disappointed when they don’t see something new.

 That’s what you’re hoping to do with your audience when you start a podcast.

 - The best way for B2B companies to approach podcasting and how to promote your podcast

 - How to approach monetizing a podcast

 - How B2B companies should brand their podcast

 - How to build your podcast audience and grow the know, like and trust factor